jpsca/properform/docs/docs/validators.md

 # Validators

 Validators are functions that take the list of values of a filed, already type casted, and check if they meet some condition, like a minimum length.

 ## Built-in validators

-Proper Form includes several validators for common data needs.
+HyperForm includes several validators for common data needs.
 These are technically validator *factories*, because they take some arguments and return a validator as a function, tailored to your specific need.
 Example:

 ```python
 class MyForm(Form):